andrewmbenton/hellosorld/_posts/2015-05-13-you-dont-understand-insurance.md

 category: personal
 ---

-It has become clear that most well-educated people do not understand insurance.
+It has become clear that most people, no matter how well-educated, do not understand insurance.
 Not just the complicated mess that is health insurance, but even renter's insurance or traveler's insurance or even things most people don't think of as insurance, like extended warranties on small household appliances.
 People don't understand the **basics** of insurance.

 Insurance is an amazingly simple and powerful concept, but not one that's taught very often outside of economics.